Ski the Haute Route

 Day 1: Vallée Blanche.

-Day tour to warm up.
-We’ll take the Aiguille du Midi lift up 9,000’ and ski around the Vallée Blanche before making a long run down the Mer de Glace back to the Montenvers train and back to Chamonix.
-Skiing a circuit in the Aiguilles Rouges is another option.
-Stay at a hotel in Chamonix.
+Day tour to warm up and skills review.
+We’ll take the Aiguille du Midi lift up 9,000’ and ski around the Vallée Blanche before making a long run down the Mer de Glace back to the Montenvers train and on to Chamonix.
+Another option is to ski a circuit in the Aiguilles Rouges.
+During the day we will review kick turns, glacier travel, and avalanche rescue.
+Stay in Chamonix.

-After breakfast we’ll take a short bus ride up valley to Argentière and catch a lift and then skin to the top of Grand Montets.
-Several descents more ascents and descents from high passes will take us to the Trient Hut for the night.
+After breakfast we’ll take a short bus ride up to Argentière and catch the Grand Montets lift to the mid station where our tour begins.
+We’ll skin across the Argentière Glacier, over Col du Passion, and across the Tour Glacier to the Albert Premier Hut for the night.

-We’ll ski from the Trient Hut down and over the Col des Ecandies and then down to the village of Champex.
-A taxi will take us to Verbier where we’ll take a lift to Mont Forte Hut.
+We’ll ski from the Albert Premier Hut over the Col du Tour, down and over the Col des Ecandies and then a long descent to the village of Champex.
+We’ll take a taxi to Verbier and a lift to the Mont Forte Hut at the edge of the ski resort.

 Day 4: Monte Forte to Praflueri Hut.